adamico/adamico.github.io/_posts/2021-03-04-minecraft-modding.md

 This is the plan:

-- [ ] Install JDK
+- Install JDK
-- [ ] Choose an appropriate code writing environment (Visual Studio, Sublime Text, IntelliJ IDEA, Eclipse, etc.)
+- Choose an appropriate code writing environment (Visual Studio, Sublime Text, IntelliJ IDEA, Eclipse, etc.)
-- [ ] Download Forge
+- Download Forge
-- [ ] Write a _Hello, World!_ mod code snippet
+- Write a _Hello, World!_ mod code snippet
+- Create a Github repo for the mod
-- [ ] Implement the wickedness meter and threshold for punishment
+- Implement the wickedness meter and threshold for punishment
-- [ ] Assign wickedness values for neutral creatures
+- Assign wickedness values for neutral creatures
-- [ ] Maybe add a wickedness resource which is harvested from neutral creatures
+- Maybe add a wickedness resource which is harvested from neutral creatures
-- [ ] Increment wickedness when killing animals
+- Increment wickedness when killing animals
-- [ ] Decrease wickedness when time passes without killing animals
+- Decrease wickedness when time passes without killing animals
-- [ ] Decrease wickedness when killing certain monsters (not sure about this)
+- Decrease wickedness when killing certain monsters (not sure about this)
-- [ ] Make something happen when the wickedness threshold is reached: spawn monster(s), add effects
+- Make something happen when the wickedness threshold is reached: spawn monster(s), add effects
-- [ ] Allow stashing wickedness to prepare for retribution
+- Allow stashing wickedness to prepare for retribution

 This will be fun !